cldwalker/logseq-query/README.md

 ### REPL

-Interacting via a REPL is possible through `lq bb ...`. `lq bb` starts a repl and `lq bb socket-repl PORT` starts a socket repl to connect your editor to.
-`cldwalker.logseq-query.tasks` ns is for non query fns and `cldwalker.logseq-query.datascript` is for query fns.
+Interacting via a REPL is possible if this repository is cloned.
+Then `nbb-logseq repl` to start a repl and `lq bb socket-repl PORT` to start a socket repl to connect your editor to. `cldwalker.logseq-query.tasks` ns is for non query fns and `cldwalker.logseq-query.datascript` is for query fns.

 ### Testing